 "Climate change" means the change in the global climate due to human activities and caused primarily by the increase in the concentration of greenhouse gases in the atmosphere.
-At global level, a rise in temperature by approximately 1oC compared to pre-industrial levels is already observed, while according to the findings of recent studies, such as for example those published by the Climate Change Impacts Study Committee (CCISC) in Greece, this rise in temperature could reach up to 6°C in 2100 if there is no concerted action to halt climate change by reducing greenhouse gas emissions, with the cost of impacts being particularly high.
+At global level, a rise in temperature by approximately 1oC compared to pre-industrial levels is already observed, while according to the findings of recent studies, such as for example those published by the Climate Change Impacts Study Committee (CCISC) in Greece, this rise in temperature could reach up to 6°C

+Annual Financial Report for the period From the 1st January to the 31n December 2020 in 2100 if there is no concerted action to halt climate change by reducing greenhouse gas emissions, with the cost of impacts being particularly high.
 The EU therefore aims to reduce greenhouse gas emissions by at least 55% by 2030.
 This objective is the result of the Paris Agreement and the European Green Deal.
 Greece is one of the most climate-ambitious countries and supports all European initiatives to drastically reduce greenhouse gas emissions.